telosnetwork/native-to-evm-transaction/README.md

 ### 2. Send the EVM Transaction from Native

-Once we have that raw EVM transaction data, we can send it from Native to EVM using the eosio.evm contract's `raw()` method
+Once we have that serialized EVM transaction data, we can send it from Native to EVM using the eosio.evm contract's `raw()` method

 For example, using cleos: